 After Montessori kindergarten, I was homeschooled until college.
 Not for any religious or crazy reason like a belief in the Mother Dinosaur or something.
-My mom had a Master’s in Education and had taught at the University of Cincinnati, so she thought that schools were too focused on enforcing conformity.
+My mom had a Master’s in English and had taught at the University of Cincinnati, so she thought that schools were too focused on enforcing conformity.
 You know that The Simpsons episode where Lisa refuses to dissect a worm and Ms. Hoover reaches under her desk to press an “independent thought alarm”?
 That’s about how my mom viewed schools, and, with her experience, I guess she figured that she could do better.

 I remember playing with a lot of learning toys, and we didn’t have a TV.
 My parents must have put a lot of their disposable income into educational materials.
 We had those plastic blocks to teach math, fish and pet birds (which I think were supposed to teach us about the life cycle but really taught us how funny it is to watch your parents try to catch birds), and books everywhere on every topic: biology, history, writing, reading,—everything.
 There was no escape from learning, no escape from the house besides our own imagination.

 Maybe that’s why the field trips were the best part.
 Sometimes we would gather with other homeschoolers to take tours of factories and places that required a large group.
 Once, we went to the factory in Ada, Ohio where they make the NFL footballs.
 Heat and noise, people looking down all day.
 It seemed hard.
 Like an overinflated football.
 At least some of the workers seemed proud and showed off when we came around through.
 After each tour, we would have some time to play.
 We realized that on the first “five more minutes” we had about an hour.
 Then each cry cut the time in half until the final order to load up came.